priyanshu24071/event_analytics/README.md

 Event Analytics Platform

-A lightweight, high-performance analytics solution designed to help you easily track user interactions on your web applications without all the complex stuff you'll see with big industry players.
+A lightweight, high-performance analytics solution designed to help easily track user interactions on the web applications.
 What's this?

-This analytics platform helps you understand how users behave on your website or apps.
-It lets you track clicks, page views, and custom events quickly and easily, focusing on simplicity and privacy.
+This analytics platform helps us understand how users behave on the website or apps.
+It lets us track clicks, page views, and custom events quickly and easily, focusing on simplicity and privacy.

 Features

-Event Tracking: Easily capture clicks, page views, form submits, and your custom events.
+Event Tracking: Easily capture clicks, page views, form submits, and the custom events.

-User Journey Analysis: See how people actually move around your site or app.
+User Journey Analysis: See how people actually move around the site or app.

-Device & Browser Stats: Quickly check what devices and browsers your visitors prefer.
+Device & Browser Stats: Quickly check what devices and browsers the visitors prefer.

 Performance Metrics: Keep an eye on page load times and user interactions.

-API-first Design: Integrate this platform with any frontend tech you're using.
+API-first Design: Integrate this platform with any frontend tech we areusing.

 Privacy-focused: No cookies are required by default.